 A1.1.1.3 Methodology

 The IMT network with 19 sites (3 sector (120o) antennas per site) will be used to determine the aggregate interference and the required separation distance for each scenario.
 The study will consider the IMT network loading factors of 20% as the baseline and 50% as the sensitivity case.
-FS characteristics and antenna gain selections (see A1.2.1.1.2), and location selections are also considered.
+FS characteristics and antenna gain selections, and location selections are also considered.

 Study assumptions: